brainbox001/novel-app/README.md

 The [novel middleware](https://github.com/brainbox001/novel-app/blob/master/app/src/middlewares/novel.ts#L9) has the isAuthenticated functionality that allows only authenticated users to upload novels.
 It also checks against blacklisted tokens(once a user logs out, his/her token is automatically blacklisted) and revoke requests with such tokens.

-During novel upload;
+**During novel upload;**

-The novel name and cover photo are first taken as multi-part request (the content-type header must be set to multi-part/form-data), the contents assiociated with the novel name, are uploaded one at a time, and saved with foreign key relationship with the novel Id associated with it and a time-to-live in the database.
+The novel name and cover photo are first taken as multi-part request (the content-type header must be set to multi-part/form-data), the contents assiociated with the novel name, are uploaded one at a time, and saved with a foreign key relationship with the novel _id associated with it and a time-to-live in the database.

 Once a user completes and publishes a novel, it is moved and stored permanently to the database.

 View all the routes assiociated with the novel - [novelRoutes](https://github.com/brainbox001/novel-app/blob/master/app/src/routers/novelRoute.ts).

 **A recommender system**, the recommender functionality monitors and stores user's category preference based on the number of visit counts for that category.
-If a user visits a novel and reads at least 40% of the novel, the recommender functionality adds the category of that novel to the user's preference inorder to recommend stories based off of that category to the user.
+If a user visits a novel and reads at least 40% of the novel, the recommender functionality adds the novel's category to the user's preference inorder to recommend stories based off of that category to the user.

 The application has a solid architecture that balances user's experience with its scalability.
 A route would not hold more than 40kb of data in memory at a time, data with more kb size are sent as chunks inorder to prevent peformance degradation.
 The database queries are well indexed for logarithmic time query lookup.